 Then Came Derry Girls

-The show offers a nostalgic look at Derry from a period of time thats not always remembered as the best for Northern Irish people.
-The nearly all-female cast was refreshing to see on the screen, filled with dark Irish humour, the only worries on the girl’s minds are boys and partying rather than the Troubles.
+The show offers a nostalgic look at Derry from a period of time that was not always remembered as the best for Northern Irish people.
+The nearly all-female cast was refreshing to see on the screen, filled with dark Irish humour, the only worries on the girl’s minds are boys and partying rather than the violence happening in their city.

 Lisa McGee has said that the show is partly inspired by her own upbringing in Derry as she attended a Catholic convent school.
 Impressively, when the show first aired in January 2018 on Channel 4, it drew in an amazing two and half million viewers.
 It has now become Channel 4’s biggest comedy show, taking over its other popular Irish show ‘Father Ted’.

-Derry Girl went on to have a great second season in 2019 and has been renowned for the third season.
+Derry Girls went on to have a great second season in 2019 and has been renowned for the third season.

 Marriage, Awards, and Future Success